The Dark Design: Plot summary

 In the third plot line, the nation of Parolando, now under the rule of President Milton Firebrass, is building an airship, which will allow them to reach the pole faster than Clemens' steamboat.
 Cyrano de Bergerac has opted to stay behind to help with the project and proves to be a competent pilot.
 Training is overseen by new arrival Jill Gulbirra, an Australian dirigible pilot and strident feminist.
 The airship launches and rapidly makes the journey to the pole, where they discover the sea and the dark tower described by the Egyptians.
 Firebrass and several others abruptly board a helicopter to fly down to the tower, but it explodes, killing them.
 Engineer Barry Thorn is jailed after it is discovered that he planted a bomb on the helicopter.
-The crew discover a doorway on the roof of the tower, but all attempts to enter it are stymied by an invisible force field.
-Japanese Sufi Piscator is able to make it farther than anyone and disappears into the tower.
-After he does not return, Jill Gulbirra decides to cut their losses and return home.
+The crew find a doorway on the roof of the tower, but all attempts to enter it are stymied by an invisible force field.
+Japanese Sufi Piscator is able to make it further than anyone and disappears into the tower.
+After he does not return, Jill Gulbirra decides to cut their losses and head home.
 On the way back, they are persuaded by Clemens to mount an attack on King John's steamship.
 Cyrano leads the attack, which nearly succeeds in kidnapping John, but the king escapes.
 In the confusion, Barry Thorn escapes and parachutes from the airship, which explodes behind him.